timer-machine/Grocery/en/qa.md

 ## Run record is not recorded

 When a timer finishes naturally, it'll be recorded.
 So you can add an end step and let it finish naturally.
 Then the record should be recorded.

+## iOS version

+No iOS version.
+Because of the lack of time, skills and equipment, there is no plan for developing an iOS version currently.

+Here're some keywords to help you search alternatives:

+- Interval Timer
+- HIIT Timer
+- Tabata Timer
+- Repeating Timer
+- Custom Countdown Timer